Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

  - `payload/firefox/gather/cookies` is a payload module.

- If i want to use a particular module then I can type the `use` command and then the path to whatever module I want to run
+ If i want to use a particular module then I can type the `use` command and then the path to whatever module I want to load.
+This load will runn with the shell shock exploit

  - `auxiliary/scanner/http/apache_mod_cgi_bash_env`

+- Next I can type `info` to learn about what the module does, then I can type `options` to get info about the reuired configurations, then I use `set` to set the configurations and then I type `run` or `exploit` to execute the module as below

+-`set RHOSTS <victim ip address` This almost always need to be set -`set TARGETURI /cgi-bin/vulnerable` This is the path to use the exploit module

+> Some Additional command to run the shell and finding files using the find command
+- Run: `shell` to get the shell command.
+- Run: `cd /` to the current directory to the root directory.
+- Run: `find . -iname flag` to find the flag file.

+>TCM

 - `msfconsole`
 - `getuid` if yout type this after establishing a session then you will be able to se whether what level of access we were able to obtain. if its **NT AUthorization** then its the highest level